EdgeTX/edgetx-sdcard-sounds/README.md

 pip install elevenlabs python-dotenv
 ```

-If You don't have venv
+If you don't have venv configured or enabled:

 ```bash
 python3 -m venv .venv